dzbeda/projects/readme.md

 # What can you find in this repository?
-This repo includes small tasks and script that i have craeted.
-You can find Terraform tasks like createing RDS with full enviroment and Ansible playbooks.
+This repo includes small tasks and scripts that i have created.
+You can find Terraform tasks like creating  RDS with full environment  and Ansible playbooks.

 ## Terraform
-1. Create-postgres-rds
+1. Create-postgres-rds on a private subnet
+2. Create-postgres-rds on a public subnet

 ## Ansible
 1. Prometheus node exporter